Where to find and hunt a Blue Jay in Red Dead Redemption 2

 This little spot can be found on the second large bend of the river, north of Diablo Ridge.
 We checked it out for ourselves and found it to be a pretty reliable spawn position for the Blue Jay, and even after you’ve shot one there, another will appear when you return in future.
 If there’s no Jay there when you arrive, keep your distance with binoculars trained on the rock and you’ll eventually see one flutter down.
 If you’re not having any luck, set up camp elsewhere then return the next day.

 Remember, to complete the Hunting Order you need a perfect carcass, and for small creatures that means using the Varmint Rifle (or the Bow with a Small Game Arrow).
 You’ll need to study the animal from afar to check its pelt quality first (only three-star animals grant perfect pelts), and deliver the carcass quickly to make sure it doesn’t degrade.
 We recommend using Dead Eye to land your shot as the Jay is tiny and one miss will send it flying out of reach.
 If you lose track of the carcass simply repeat the process again after setting up camp elsewhere.

 There are plenty of other places that Blue Jays appear, so if you have a distinct memory of one sitting somewhere, by all means make use of that and let us know in the comments below.
 We have more Hunting Request guides on the way, but for now why not check out our more general Red Dead Redemption 2 hunting guides?
-We have guides to help you find cougars, badgers, iguanas and more.
+Visit our RDR2 animal locations hub to find guides for cougars, badgers, iguanas and more.
 If you’re a card collector, we’ve also got a guide on where to find all Gems of Beauty Cigarette Cards...Back To Top